Polidea/RxBluetoothKit/README.md

 RxBluetoothKit is an Bluetooth library that makes interaction with BLE devices much more pleasant.
 It's backed by RxSwift and CoreBluetooth.
 Provides nice API to work with, and makes your code more readable, reliable and easier to maintain.

+** 2.0 version of the library is intented to use if you support 2.3 and/or 2.2 **
-** Recommended to use version of library is 2.0, which supports Swift 2.2 and Swift 2.3.
-It contains also several fixes and couple of minor API changes.
+** 3.0 version supports Swift 3.0 and adopts Swift 3 Design Guidelines**
-Breaking compatibility was necessary due to [CoreBluetooth changes in iOS10 SDK](https://developer.apple.com/library/content/releasenotes/General/iOS10APIDiffs/Objective-C/CoreBluetooth.html).**

-** Swift 3.0 version is under development and will be released soon. **

 For support head to [StackOverflow](http://stackoverflow.com/questions/tagged/rxiosble?sort=active), or open [an issue](https://github.com/Polidea/RxBluetoothKit/issues/new) on GitHub.